 - Contractions and cramps

-- Discharge of clear fluid from vagina
+- Discharge of clear fluid from the vagina

 - Infection and spotting

-Possible Risks Involved with CVS
+Possible Risks Involved With CVS

 CVS testing is an invasive procedure which comes with several risks.
 It is important to weigh the risks vis-à-vis the benefits before agreeing to get the CVS procedure done.
 Following are some of the common risks of getting the test done:

-Bleeding and cramping:
+Bleeding and Cramping:

 The test procedure can cause heavy vaginal bleeding or spotting and cramps which are similar to menstrual cramps.